 An early diagnosis and prompt treatment will improve the outlook for people with Gaucher’s.

-Research published in the American Journal of Hematology suggests that the average life expectancy of a person with type 1 Gaucher’s disease is 68 years, compared with 77 years in the rest of the population.
+Research published in the American Journal of Hematology suggests that the average life expectancy of a person with type 1 Gaucher’s disease is

 Most patients with type 2 Gaucher’s disease will not survive beyond the first 2 years of life.